Dezmondo7/READMEGenerator/README.md

     * [Questions](#questions)

     ## installations
-    FS & inquirer
+    FS & Inquirer

     ## Usage
-    The application saves time when inputting information into a README file
+    Generate a README

     ## License
     This project is licensed by MIT

     ## Constributors
-    none
+    Dale Warburton

     ## Tests
-    Test Driven Development
+    TDD

     ## Questions
-    If you would like to ask me any questions about this project you can email me here dale@gmail.com alternatively you can view my other projects at dale@github.com
+    If you would like to ask me any questions about this project you can email me here Dale@Gmail.com alternatively you can view my other projects at DalewarbyURL